 - harm to sanctions program objectives, including factors such as economic benefit to the sanctioned country and whether the conduct would likely have been eligible for an OFAC license;

 - individual characteristics of the company in question, such as commercial sophistication and whether the company has received a penalty notice or a finding of violation from OFAC in the five years preceding the date of the transaction giving rise to the violation;

 - the existence, nature and adequacy of a compliance program in place at the time of the violation;

 - the remedial response that the company took upon learning of the violation; and

 - cooperation with OFAC, through voluntary self-disclosure and/or subsequent cooperation during the investigation.

 Generally, in the event of an apparent violation, voluntary self-disclosure should be considered in order to minimize penalties.
-For more, see the Disclosure to Enforcement Authorities topic in the Sanctions Compliance Programs section.
+For more, see here.